erika-e/dotfiles/README.md

 The first time you run it, you need to run `chmod +x update_dotfiles.sh`, after that you'll be able to run `./update_dotfiles.sh` to run the script

+### `update_local.sh`

+This script installs the programs specified by your Brewfile and copies the settings from the dotfiles repo to your machine.

+Here's what `update_local.sh` will do:

+* Set your working directory to `~/code/dotfiles`
+* Pull from the dotfiles remote
+* Install the dependencies from the `Brewfile`
+* Overwite and source `~/.zshrc`
+* Install extensions for VSCode
+* Overwite and `settings.json`

+## Future Enhancements

+I'd love pull requests!

 ## Below This Point Are Working Notes

 Current state: